Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/barcode/design-ssrs-rdl-report-using-barcode.md

 1. Enable the  report `Header` to add a title to the report.
 ![Enable header tag](/static/assets/on-premise/images/report-designer/report-items/barcode/enable-report-header.png)
-   > Refer [Show or hide header and footer](/designer-guide/report-designer/compose-report/show-or-hide-header-footer-in-report/) section to add or remove header/footer in the report.2.
-Now, add a rectangle report item in the report header area and a textbox within the rectangle.
+   > Refer [Show or hide header and footer](/designer-guide/report-designer/compose-report/show-or-hide-header-footer-in-report/) section to add or remove header/footer in the report.
+2. Now, add a rectangle report item in the report header area and a textbox within the rectangle.
 ![Add report items in header area](/static/assets/on-premise/images/report-designer/report-items/barcode/add-report-items-in-header-area.png)
 3. Set the report title text in the textbox and customize the appearance of the title using the textbox and rectangle properties in properties panel as required.
 ![Report title text](/static/assets/on-premise/images/report-designer/report-items/barcode/report-title-text.png)